Watcharavit/rental-car-booking/README.md

 9. The system shall allow the admin to delete any rental car bookings.
 ### Additional Requirements
 10. The system shall allow the rental car provider to have multiple pickup and return locations of car.
-11. The system shall allow the registered user to specifying pickup and return location of cars for car bookings.
+11. The system shall allow the registered user to specifying pickup and return location of cars for car bookings from multiple location provided by car provider.
 12. The system shall allow the registered user to view available providers that have available cars after specifying pickup and return location.